mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

 - Clearer documentation on permissions and installation
 - Switched from Transifex, which had become proprietary, to an instance of Pootle hosted for GNU
-- Moved to Gstreamer 1.0!
+- Moved to GStreamer 1.0!
 This also adds a new thumbnailer which gives much better results in
-- Removed terrible check-javascript-dependencies-into-your-application setup, now using Bower for dependency tracking
+- Removed terrible check-JavaScript-dependencies-into-your-application setup, now using Bower for dependency tracking
-- Put some scaffolding in place for Alembic, which will be used for future mitration work
+- Put some scaffolding in place for Alembic, which will be used for future migration work
 - Automatically create a fresh mediagoblin.ini from mediagoblin.ini.example
 - no more need for mediagoblin_local.ini (though it's still supported)